marialysyuk/Google-Kick-Start/2020/Round B/Bus Routes/README.md

 **Input**

 The first line of the input gives the number of test cases, T. T test cases follow.
-Each test case begins with a line containing the integer N. The second line contains N integers.
-The i-th integer is Hi.
+Each test case begins with a line containing the two integers N and D. Then, another line follows containing N integers, the i-th one is X\_i.

 **Output**

-For each test case, output one line containing Case #x: y, where x is the test case number (starting from 1) and y is the number of peaks in Li's bike tour.
+For each test case, output one line containing Case #x: y, where x is the test case number (starting from 1) and y is the latest day she could take the first bus, and still finish her journey by day D.

 **Limits**